200 South Hamilton Road

 served as both a symbolic honor and a call to action.
 Reece said she

-coalition-building among advocates across the state to create change more
+among advocates across the state to create change more efficiently and

-efficiently and effectively.
-She challenged the community to join the coalition
+effectively.
+She challenged the community to join the coalition and help build

 President Bowers, Mayor Jadwin, and Councilmembers presented the